 Ahead, I could see the mouth of the kyle with its jutting sandbars and, beyond that, the Rabbit Islands in Tongue Bay.

 The road that is now the A836 running north out of Tongue had been there a while.
 Whereas the road I’d walked the day before was built in 1830, and plenty of Scotland’s roads were built by Thomas Telford in the early 1800s, this one had already been in place a half century prior to Telford and significant enough that Roy had shown it on his map.

 According to that map, the next settlement on the route was ‘Caldbaggy’, where the road would turn inland.
 It would not be extending to ‘Scoulamy’, the next settlement he’d marked along the coast.

-A small crofting township, Coldbackie comprised a small number of houses, all arrayed along one side of the road, facing fields on the other.
-A 307 m hill, Cnoc an Fhreiceadain, provided a backdrop to the cottages.
+A small crofting township, Coldbackie comprised a handful of houses, all arrayed along one side of the road, facing fields on the other.
+A 307 m hill, Cnoc an Fhreiceadain (‘watch hill’), provided a backdrop to the cottages.

 Strathtongue Free Church

 Coldbackie was pleasant enough but it possessed no facilities to detain me and I was soon beyond it, following the A-road as it snaked inland.
 About half a mile beyond Coldbackie, I passed what used to be Strathtongue Free Church.

 The Free Church of Scotland arose during the Disruption of 1843 — a popular religious rebellion against the established Church of Scotland, which allowed feudal landlords a say in the appointment of ministers.
 Free Church adherents were all about electing their own, even if they had to build entirely new churches for them to preach in.